fieldtrip/website/tutorial/layout.md

     figure;
     ft_plot_layout(layoutShafts);

-{% include image src="/assets/img/tutorial/layout/figure9.png" width="400" %}
+{% include image src="/assets/img/tutorial/layout/figure10.png" width="400" %}

 #### Creating a schematic layout for the ECoG grids

 The example dataset includes an 8x8 ECoG grid over the left parietal cortex, and a 4x8 grid over the left temporal cortex, as displayed in this schematic drawing provided by the neurosurgeon.

-{% include image src="/assets/img/tutorial/layout/figure10.png" width="400" %}
+{% include image src="/assets/img/tutorial/layout/figure11.png" width="400" %}

 You can construct a layout for these ECoG grids by specifying 'ordered' and the number of rows and columns.
 The channel numbering starts in the upper right corner, hence we specify the direction 'RLTB' for right-left-top-bottom.